Msmitley573/apcsa-lab-1.9-1.11/README.md

 - [ ] Part 3 prints exactly one line, in the form `"Pencils: 12"`, and no other part prints anything.
 - [ ] Both `distanceFromZero` methods are still in the file.
-They share a name on purpose, and deleting either one counts as renaming it.
+They share a name on purpose, and the grader needs both signatures.
 - [ ] Part 7 includes both ends of the range.
 Substitute `0.0` for
       `Math.random()` and check the smallest value, then a value just under `1.0` and check the largest.